 Do I have a Serrano Ham Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Serrano ham recall lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Serrano ham recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria food poisoning cases in all 50 states.